Switch from EveryDollar to Spendify

 Where EveryDollar genuinely shines is community.
 The Ramsey ecosystem has millions of followers who share their debt-free journeys, post “debt-free screams,” and support each other through the baby steps.
 Financial Peace University has helped countless people change their relationship with money.
 That social motivation is real and valuable.

 If you thrive on community accountability and want a system to follow, EveryDollar and the Ramsey ecosystem deliver that.
-If you want the flexibility to choose your own strategy backed by real numbers, and you’d rather not pay $199.99/yr for bank sync, Spendify at $79.99/yr is the better fit.
+If you want the flexibility to choose your own strategy backed by real numbers, with a projected debt-free date and what-if scenarios, Spendify at $49.99/yr is the better fit.

 No. EveryDollar only supports the debt snowball method (paying off the smallest balance first).
 It does not offer debt avalanche (highest APR first), custom ordering, or any way to compare strategies side by side.
 Dave Ramsey exclusively promotes debt snowball for its psychological motivation benefits.

 Yes, EveryDollar has a free tier, but it's limited to manual transaction entry.
 You'll need to log every purchase by hand.
-Automatic bank sync, which most people consider essential, requires the $199.99/yr Ramsey+ subscription.
+Automatic bank sync, which most people consider essential, requires EveryDollar Premium at $79.99/yr.